ssathya/WebAPIAngular/Readme.md

 The application assumes the following:

--   Authentication systemâ€™s availability.
-There is a vendor dependency as the message from Auth0 (JWT) is used by downstream application to check if the user is authorized.
+-   Authentication system's availability.
+There is a vendor dependency as the message from Auth0 (JWT) is used by the downstream application to check if the user is authorized.

-    -   This application may not be useful for other authentication vendors.
+    -   This application may not be used for other authentication vendors.

 Limitations
 -----------